-Flying your $18 toy drone from Target into a tree is a lot less painful if it’s gone for good.
+Flying your $18 toy drone from Target into a tree is a lot less painful, even if the drone is gone for good.

 Cheap practice drones are often more difficult to learn how to fly than expensive, higher-end drones that have automated control software that enables the drones to takeoff and landing.
 And that’s a good thing.

-Even something like a $400 Mavic Mini, one of DJI’s most budget-friendly drones, can basically fly itself, able to takeoff and land automatically, hover, return-to-home and fly pre-programmed flight paths like go in a circle or take a dronie (where the drone flies backward and upward, with the camera tracking you) at the push of a button.
+Even something like a $400 Mavic Mini, which is my favorite camera drone if you’re on a budget, can basically fly itself, able to takeoff and land automatically, hover, return-to-home and fly pre-programmed flight paths like go in a circle or take a dronie (where the drone flies backward and upward, with the camera tracking you) at the push of a button.

 But it’s important you know how to fly a drone yourself.
 And you want to train for the hardest scenario.

 You wouldn’t get in the driver’s seat of a self-driving Tesla without first learning how to drive in your mom’s old Honda Civic, right?
 Same goes for drones.
 Even if a drone can fly itself, you want to be prepared in case you do need to take control.
 And the best way to prepare is with cheap practice drones.

 Most of the cheap practice drones in this guide actually don’t have helpful flight features like hover in place — and we like it that way.
 We want you to learn for yourself how to fly, without relying on software to do it for you.

 The one thing all the drones in this guide have in common: they cost less than $100.

 The best overall cheap practice drone: Tenergy TDR Robin Pro 5.8G FPV Drone